MiguelZablah/ReusableCode/README.md

 /*
 * 1. The language object ir Required.
 * 2. Default staring language is 'en', but here I set it to 'es'.
-* 3. Default cookie is 'lnp', but here I set it to 'lang'.
+* 3. Default cookie is 'lng', but here I set it to 'lang'.
 */
 proximus.init(langObj, 'es', 'lang');